hamzabeig/BeaconAI-Disaster-Response-System/README.md

-Disaster Monitoring and Response app using Deepseek for scnning and responding to queries using streamlit for dashboard
+Disaster Monitoring and Response app, using Deepseek for scanning and responding to queries, and streamlit for dashboard